roamlab/reactemg_stroke/README.md

 python3 analyze_data_efficiency.py --variant lora --participant p15
 ```

 Bars show mean transition accuracy; error bars are the **std across the 12 per-trial averages** at N=1/4/8 (N=All and the zero-shot N=0 baseline are single models, so they carry no error bar).
 The N=0 and N=All endpoints are read from `results/main_experiment/` and match Table 2 exactly.
 Choose which strategies to overlay with `--compare_variants head_only lora full_finetune`.
+Each overlaid strategy must already have been run through `run_data_efficiency.py` (§3) for the same participants.

 #### Figure 2 / Convergence figures